newAM/w5500-rs/examples/rp2040/README.md

 ## Binaries

-Run them in this order — each rung's verdict is only meaningful once the ones above it pass, and each needs progressively more of the rig connected.
+Run them in this order — each rung's verdict is only meaningful once the ones above it pass, and each needs progressively more of the setup connected.

 | Binary | Needs | What it proves |
 |---|---|---|